nextui-org/nextui-cli/README.md

 ◇  Select a template (Enter to select)
 │  ● App (A Next.js 14 with app directory template pre-configured with NextUI (v2) and Tailwind CSS.)
 │  ○ Pages (A Next.js 14 with pages directory template pre-configured with NextUI (v2) and Tailwind CSS.)
+│  ○ Vite (A Vite template pre-configured with NextUI (v2) and Tailwind CSS.)
 │
 ◇  New project name (Enter to skip with default name) │  my-nextui-app